dfinity/portal/docs/developer-docs/functionality/bitcoin/t-ecdsa.md

 # Threshold ECDSA

 The Internet Computer implements a novel threshold ECDSA protocol.
-In such protocol, the private ECDSA key is held in a secret-shared manner by multiple parties, namely the replicas of a threshold-ECDSA-enabled subnet on the IC, and signatures are computed using those secret shares without the private key ever being reconstructed.
+In this protocol, the private ECDSA key is held in a secret-shared manner by multiple parties, namely the replicas of a threshold-ECDSA-enabled subnet on the IC, and signatures are computed using those secret shares without the private key ever being reconstructed.
 Each replica of such subnet holds a key share that provides no information about the key on its own.
 At least one third of the replicas are required to generate a threshold signature using their respective key shares.

-Each canister on any subnet of the Internet Computer has control over an ECDSA key pair and can request signatures with the corresponding private key to be computed.
+Each canister on any subnet of the Internet Computer has control over a unique ECDSA key pair and can request signatures with the corresponding private key to be computed.
 A signature is only issued to the eligible canister, i.e., the legitimate holder of the ECDSA key.
-I.e., each canister can obtain signatures only for its ECDSA keys.
+Each canister can obtain signatures only for its ECDSA keys.
 Note that canisters do not hold any private ECDSA keys or key shares themselves, but delegate this to specific threshold-ECDSA-enabled subnets of the IC.
 Threshold cryptography can help enable functionality in the trust model of a blockchain that would be impossible to achieve with conventional cryptography alone.

 A threshold ECDSA implementation on a blockchain can be viewed as the on-chain pendant to a hardware security module (HSM) that stores private keys securely and issues signatures on request of the eligible entities, and only to those.